SebaCape/PROJECT_COINLEAF/README.md

 the CoinGecko API.
 I will have the opportunity to learn about databeses, RESTful APIs, App Deployment and Hosting, and the interaction of front and backend technologies.
-More specifically, I will gain hands on experience with technologies such as AWS, MySQL, Spring Boot, Thymeleaf, Java, CSS, HTML, Gradle, and Postman.
+More specifically, I will gain hands on experience with technologies such as AWS, MySQL, Spring Boot, Thymeleaf, Java, CSS, Bootstrap, Jackson, HTML, Gradle, and Postman.